skyzh/canvas_grab/README.md

 # canvas-grab

+**Looking for Maintainers**

+*As I no longer have access to Canvas systems, this project cannot be actively maintained by me.
+If you are interested in maintaining this project, please email me.*

 Grab all files on Canvas LMS to local directory.

 *Less is More.* In canvas_grab v2, we focus on stability and ease of use.